 On the night of December 24th in 1997, I attended my first night mass in my home-town Catholic Church.
 I felt strangely honoured to be in the church at night which I had hitherto only attended during the day.
-And I enjoyed the play that was staged by the then church youth group on the birth of Jesus Christ.
-My favourite actor that year was one Alexander who humorously guided the audience from one scene to another.
+And I enjoyed the nativity play that was staged by the then church youth group.
+My favourite actor that year was a youth named Alexander who humorously guided the audience from one scene to another.

-Anyway, coming back to those night masses, when I attended the one of the year 2000, I prayed for success in my KCPE exams that I was to sit for the following year in November.
+I continued attending those Christmas eve night masses in the years that followed.
+When I attended the one of the year 2000, I prayed for success in my KCPE exams that I was to sit for the following year in November.
 God answered my prayers because I scored an impressive 421 marks (out of 500) in the exams which led to my admission at Starehe Boys' Centre, Kenya's best high school back then.